Zen Mountain Monastery: Cemetery

+Hermitages

+Within the Monastery, there are two hermitages, or small cabins, designated for the use of residents and students of the MRO, with permission by the abbot.
+Situated a quarter mile uphill from the cabins is the Mountain Hermitage.
+The Dogen Hermitage is positioned past Basho Pond, while the Tea House Hermitage is conveniently situated near the Tea House, adjacent to the Monastery's driveway.

+A-Frames and Cabin Circle

+Located up the hill from the Main House, these buildings house lay practitioners in residency at the monastery, as well as monastics.

+Workshop

+Adjacent to the parking lot, up an extended driveway, this workshop provides storage and machining capabilities for the monastery.

+Gardens

+Providing fresh greens for the kitchen and flowers for the alters, the vegetable garden is located near the Jizo house.

+The orchard, located all the way up the hill, by the A-frames, provides fruits for the community.
+Additional gardens are located throughout the monastery grounds.

 Training

 Students and residents of the monastery practice according to Daido Roshi's Eight Gates of Zen training matrix.
 These gates consist of zazen, face-to-face teaching, liturgy, moral and ethical teachings, work practice, body practice, art practice and academic study.
 Their practice occurs either at home for lay students or at the monastery during weekend retreats and monthly week-long sesshin (meditation intensives).
 The monastery's schedule includes a Sunday morning program open to the general public and a variety of weekend and week-long Zen training programs, focusing variously on painting, poetry, shakuhachi performance, Japanese archery (kyūdō), qigong, and many other activities.

-The monastery grounds are also home to the Zen Environmental Studies Institute and Dharma Communications, which runs The Monastery Store and publishes Mountain Record: The Zen Practitioner's Journal and other print, audio, video and online information resources.
+The monastery grounds are also home to the Zen Environmental Studies Institute and Dharma Communications, which runs The Monastery Store and publishes Mountain Record: An Online Record of The Mountains and Rivers Order of Zen Buddhism and other print, audio, video and online information resources.

 In addition to supporting the lay community, ZMM is home to a number of monastic practitioners.
 These individuals have taken life vows of simplicity, selflessness, stability, service and accomplishing the Buddha's Way.
 As a result, they do not work outside the monastery, earn money, or have children.
 As the Mountain Record states: "Monastics in the order are entirely dependent on the sangha while maintaining the Monastery for current practitioners and sustaining it for generations to come."